pretzelhammer/rust-blog/posts/chat-server.md

 On one hand, this is great, because if we start polling a future and later decide we don't need its result anymore, we can stop polling it and we won't waste anymore CPU on doing useless work.
 On the other hand, this may not be so great if the future we're cancelling is in the middle of an important operation that if not completed may drop important data or may leave data in a corrupt state.

 Let's look at an example of "cancelling" a future.
-Cancelling is in quotes because it's not an explicit operation, it just means we started to poll a future, but then stopped polling it before it completed, and then dropped it.
+Cancelling is in quotes because it's not an explicit operation, it just means we started to poll a future but then stopped polling it before it completed.

 ```rust
 use tokio::time::sleep;